mandober/js-data-structures/linked-list/README.md

 [Singly linked list](https://www.wikiwand.com/en/Linked_list) is a linear collection of data elements, called nodes, where each node is composed of data (payload) and a reference (a link) to the next node in the sequence.
 This structure allows for efficient insertion or removal of elements from any position in the sequence during iteration.

-The first node is refered as the `head` and it gives access to the whole list (it acts as the handler for the list); the `tail` referes to either the rest of nodes, or only to the final node.
+The first node is referred as the `head` and it gives access to the whole list (it acts as the handler for the list); the `tail` refers to either the rest of nodes, or only to the final node.
 Usually, the final node points to `null`.

 Linked list is found in JavaScript: prototype chain is a form of linked list, where an object (node) has properties (data) and the `__proto__` (next) link that points to the next object.
 The final node (Object.prototype) links to null.